Ames-hub/StatFlux/README.md

 # 📊 StatScience

 **StatScience** is a powerful, flexible statistics tracking system designed to let users define and monitor their own custom statistics in real time.
-Whether you're tracking sales, user growth, productivity metrics, or any stat that matters to *you*, StatScience gives you insight into trends and performance using statistical technology.
+Whether you're tracking sales, user growth, productivity metrics, or any stat that matters to *you*, StatScience gives you the ability to graph and get insight into trends and performance using statistical technology.

 ## 🚀 Features

 * 📈 **UNLIMITED CONTROL**: Create and manage custom statistics for your unique needs.
-* 🧠 **INTELLIGENT INSIGHT**: Harness the power of statistical conditions technology.
+* 🧠 **INTELLIGENT INSIGHT**: Learn what will happen to a statistic in the future, and how to improve it.
 * ✍️ **INSTANT ACTION**: Enter data on the fly—**no BS external APIs**.
 * 🔎 **DEEP INSPECTION**: Dive into the decision of the machine. ***SEE*** what it thinks.
 * 📊 **CLEAR VISUALS**: Not only read, but SEE your data with a graph.

+## Privacy
+StatScience is completely private.
+Nobody will know anything about anything unless you yourself directly tell them, or you give them access.

+## Who's the Target?
+This tool is for anyone and anything that needs to keep track of a number, such as:
+- Teams that need to report and track metrics consistently
+- Projects that need to track how many visitors their website had
+- Projects that need a service to keep track of numbers
+- Finance workers graphing money in/out
+- Workers tracking how much time they've spent working
+- Anyone tracking how much of something they've gotten in contrast to how many lost And ad infinitum!

 ## 🛠️ Technology Stack